cloud-village/ctfd-infra/README.md

 ## Things To Know
 - This deployment does not support SSL by default.
-- Secrets are expected to be stored in [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) or [ASM](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) under the path `/ctfd/`
+- Secrets are expected to be stored in [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) under the path `/ctfd/`.

 ## Usage
 Populate your `myvars.tf` file appropriately, then you're ready to go!